snorkel-team/snorkel/RELEASING.md

        python3 setup.py sdist  # create a source distribution
        python3 setup.py bdist_wheel  # create a universal wheel

+1. Attach the resulting binaries in (`dist/snorkel-x.x.x.*`) to the release.

 1. Check that everything looks correct by uploading the package to the PyPI test server:

-       twine upload dist/* -r pypitest  # publish to test.pypi.org python3 -m venv test_snorkel  # create a virtualenv for testing source test_snorkel/bin/activate  # activate virtualenv
+       pip install twine  # if not installed twine upload dist/* -r pypitest  # publish to test.pypi.org python3 -m venv test_snorkel  # create a virtualenv for testing source test_snorkel/bin/activate  # activate virtualenv